Wesley1999git/thephprame/README.md

 # Thephprame — Lightweight PHP Microframework ⚡

-**Thephprame** is a compact, easy-to-understand PHP microframework for building small web apps and APIs.
-It provides a minimal routing layer, controllers, middleware, and a simple model layer — all intentionally lightweight for clarity and learning.
+**Thephprame** is a compact, easy-to-understand PHP microframework for building web apps and APIs.
+It keeps the surface area small while using separate Composer packages for the core framework and router so the app stays clean and easy to reason about.

 ---

 ## 🔧 Key Features

-- Minimal routing (`Routes/web.php`, `Routes/api.php`)
+- Minimal routing powered by the `thephprame-router` package
+- Small, focused framework core in `thephprame-core`
+- Dependency Injection with PHP-DI for controller/service wiring
 - Simple controller & model structure (`App/Controllers`, `App/Models`)
 - Basic middleware support (`App/Middleware`)
 - Config-driven (see `Config/app.php`, `Config/database.php`)
-- No heavy dependencies — easy to read and extend

 ---